 The bigger your down payment, though, the lower your RV loan interest rate will be.
-So if you plan to live in your RV and you currently own a home, you can see a significant reduction in what you pay in the long run by selling your home and using a portion of the profits for a down payment.
+So, if you plan to live in an RV and currently own a home, you can save a considerable amount of money in the long run by selling your home and using the proceeds for a down payment.

 With a larger down payment, not only can you save on interest, but you also end up with a smaller loan, so your monthly payments are likely to be smaller.

 Don’t forget to shop around for the best deal on your RV loan.
 Check out both new and used RVs.
 Get quotes from two or three lenders before making your decision.
 You can also use a loan calculator to compare interest rates, loan term, and fees.
 Then, choose the RV loan that works best for your situation.